GSG-G8/master-reference/coursebook/week-5/project.md

 ### Goals:
 1) Write your server using expressJS

-2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using the `request` node module)
+2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using the `node-fetch` node module)

 3) Add the api data to your webpage using DOM manipulation on the Front End (try using `Fetch API` instead of `XMLHttpRequest`)